halazy/workshop1_aws/content/4-Autopilot/_index.md

 - Suppose you deployed the model as a real-time endpoint, you should be able to see the deployed endpoints under the Deployments section in the left pane as shown in the figure below.
 ![SageMaker](/images/image43.png?featherlight=false)

+1. Early stopping for HPO mode
+You can also stop the Autopilot experiment after a certain number of trials (e.g. 20) instead of the default 250 max trials and still get results.
+By default, Autopilot tries to explore up to 250 trials with default settings.
+Suppose Autopilot starts consistently creating trials with an objective metric value greater than 0.90 accuracy (which is your desired goal) after the first 10 to 15 trials.
+You can click ‘Stop the experiment’ at this point for the purposes of this experiment.

+1. Handling missing values
+For numeric feature columns, Autopilot doesn't interpret zeros as missing values and treats them as valid zero values.
+If they represent missing values then Autopilot should produce better results if you encode them as missing values by replacing them with an empty string.
+Generally, when using Autopilot, you should only impute missing values when you have some domain specific knowledge.
+It's usually better to leave missing values as missing values e.g., empty strings.

+1. Programmatic Access via SageMaker SDK
+All operations (actions) performed in this demo via the SageMaker UI can be achieved using [SageMaker APIs](https://docs.aws.amazon.com/sagemaker/latest/dg/autopilot-reference.html) .

 - The code sample below shows how to use a realtime endpoint that was previously deployed and make inference with the Autopilot trained best model.

 ```import boto3